capitao-red-beard/fluent_python/README.md

 ### 7. Function Decorators and Closures

 - `decorators_101.py` a Python code snippet showing the behaviour and usefulness of decorators in the Python language.
+- `clockdeco_demo.py` a Python code snippet shwoing an example of a decorator function in action.